William Mitchell's Will

 Wodonga.
 Executor was brother Fred (26 at the time William died).

-Interestingly Fred is described as a farmer in the probate documents,
+Interestingly Fred is described as a farmer in the probate

-estate to run, perhaps age was important.
+years for the estate to run, perhaps age was important.

 Comments Les Rowley.